HealthSamurai/documentation/reference/aidbox-forms/layout-dsl.md

 Layout DSL is still under development and unstable
 {% endhint %}

+Layout DSL can be changed with layout-engine.
+Default layout-engine described here - `aidbox.sdc/Hiccup`.

 There are three types of layout nodes:

 * [Container node](layout-dsl.md#container-node)